uk-gov-mirror/hmcts.govuk-frontend/CONTRIBUTING.md

 Use the BEM naming convention.

-For more detail, see our [coding standards for CSS](/docs/coding-standards/css.md).
+For more detail, see our [coding standards for CSS](/docs/coding-standards/css.md) and [testing and linting](/docs/contributing/testing-and-linting.md).

 ### JavaScript

 `govuk-frontend` uses [standardjs](http://standardjs.com/), an opinionated JavaScript linter.
 All JavaScript files follow its conventions, and it runs on CI to ensure that new pull requests are in line with them.

-To check the whole codebase, run:

-    npm test

-For more detail, see our [coding standards for JavaScript](/docs/coding-standards/js.md).
+For more detail, see our [coding standards for JavaScript](/docs/coding-standards/js.md) and [testing and linting](/docs/contributing/testing-and-linting.md).

 If you need polyfills for features that are not yet included in this project, please see the following guide on [how to add polyfills](/docs/contributing/polyfilling.md).